-This means that both the husband and his wife have to forsake all that is dear, safe and familiar to come into real Scriptural unity in a new life together.
-This does not mean that they should reject their parents, disrespect them or never see them again.
+This means that both the husband and his wife must forsake all that is dear, safe and familiar to come into real Scriptural unity in a new life together.
+This does not mean that they should reject their parents, disrespect them or discard them.
 They simply have to establish their own home and keep it in Godly order.
 The husband and his wife must take control of their own private life.
 They must push aside everything and everyone that might cause sin between them to separate them from each other.
 Everything and everyone that can separate them spiritually, emotionally, physically and financially.
-Anything and everyone that can displace their attention, loyalties and priorities from each other and their children – but especially from God and their much needed relationship with Him, (Mal.
+Anything and everyone that can displace their attention, loyalties and priorities from God, each other and their children, (Mal.
 2:14-16.)

 They must become one flesh.
 One in spirit, soul, and body: 1 Ths.
 5:23.

-They must become one unit before God in perfect unity: Mt.
+They must become one family before God in perfect unity: Mt.
 19:4-6.